MathieuSnd/NoRISC/report/everything.md

 4. Wagner I., Bertacco V., (2011).
 'Verification of a Modern Processor'.
 In 'Post-Silicon and Runtime Verification for Modern Processors' (p.
 4).
 New York: Springer.

-5. Post-Silicon and Runtime Verification for Modern Processors, Springer, by Ilya Wagner Valeria Bertacco, Springer Science+Business Media, LLC 2011
+5. Wagner I., Bertacco V., (2011).
+'Verification of a Modern Processor'.
+In 'Post-Silicon and Runtime Verification for Modern Processors' (pp. 19-23).
+New York: Springer.

-6. AMBA AXI and ACE Protocol Specification, ARM, 2011, pp. 37-42
+6. AMBA AXI and ACE Protocol Specification, ARM, 2011, (pp. 37-42)

+7. Cimatti A., Griggio A, Joost Schaafsma A., Sebastiani R, (2013).
+'The MathSAT5 SMT Solver'. in 'International Conference on Tools and Algorithms for the Construction and Analysis of Systems'